 - Keep the space around you clear of any objects.

 Bulgarian split squats put more emphasis on the stabilizing muscles of your knee and hip than traditional squats.
-You can make them easier by only going halfway down.
+You can make them easier by going only halfway down.

-Muscles worked: Quads, hamstrings, hips, core
+Muscles worked: quads, hamstrings, hips, core

 - Repeat for your chosen number of reps, then repeat on the other side.